cloudhumans/take-home/README.md

 # Welcome to the Cloud Humans Take-Home Assignment!

 Hey there!
 We're super excited that you're interested in joining our all-star team at Cloud Humans.
 We've got some of the top engineers in Brazil, and we're looking forward to seeing what you can bring to the table.
-We've put together this fun little challenge to give you a taste of what we do—no complicated tasks or hidden gotchas here.
+We've put together this fun little challenge to give you a taste of what we do — no complicated-to-understand tasks or hidden gotchas here.
 Just a straightforward project to let your skills shine.
-Let's get started!
+Let's get started! 🚀

 ## About Us